0.8 C

 • The Stockholm City Hall (Stadshuset)

-Famous for its stunning architecture and as the venue for the annual Nobel Prize banquet.
+It is renowned for its breathtaking architecture and serves as the host for the annual Nobel Prize banquet.
 Guided tours are available to explore its beautiful interiors.

 • Gamla Stan (Old Town)